 A: No!
 The documentation requirements have changed in the latest revision of the Americans with Disabilities Act Amendments Act (2009).
 Documentation must show you have experienced a disabling condition at some point in your life.
 The previous recency standard of documentation being no more than three years old has been removed.
-For more information, please see our Documents and Forms page and look for “Supporting Accommodation Requests: Guidance on Documentation Practices April 2012.”
+For more information, please see the form “Supporting Accommodation Requests: Guidance on Documentation Practices April 2012.”

 Q: Does my documentation have to be current?

 A: Yes, in that it reflects your current diagnoses, and supports the types of, and need for, your requested accommodations.

 A: No. We do not offer any testing nor do we accept documentation from on-campus resources.
 Documentation must come from a 3rd party source.